TiendaNube/api-docs/resources/checkout.md

     // Set the option's unique id as it is configured on the Payment Provider so Checkout can relate them.
     id: 'acme_redirect',

+    fields: {
+      billing_address: true // This parameter renders the billing information form and requires de information to the consumer
+    },

     // This function handles the order submission event.
     onSubmit: function(callback) {